Azure-Samples/streaming-at-scale/eventhubskafka-flink-eventhubskafka/README.md

 The deployed Apache Flink solution doesn't do any analytics or projection, but only populates two fields in the JSON message: the time at which the event was received in Event Hubs, and the current timestamp.

 The Flink Job Manager UI shows information about the current running job.
-The IP address of the Job Manager UI is reported by the deployment script.
+The Job Manager UI is accessible from the Azure Portal.

 ![Flink Job Manager Web UI](../_doc/_images/flink-job-manager.png)